Mask ceremonies and festivals in Burkina Faso

 Mask ceremonies in Burkina Faso, a tradition as a knowledge system

-Mask ceremonies in Burkina Faso cannot be understood solely as cultural expressions, but as situated knowledge systems.
-Through the mask, communities articulate their relationship with territory, time and memory.
 It is not a “representation of the world”, but a way of producing it and keeping it in balance.
-To the outside observer, it may seem like a dance.
-To those who live it from the inside, it is a complex system of communication with the invisible, where the social, the spiritual and the ecological form one and the same reality.
+To the outside observer, it may look like a dance.
+For those who live it from the inside, it is a complex system of communication with the invisible, where the social, the spiritual and the ecological form a single reality.